Nicki Minaj Announces Pre-Order Date For ‘Queen’ With A Nearly-Nude Instagram Post

-Nicki Minaj is ready to take over the music game with her new album, “Queen,” and she’s asking all of her followers to hail the queen with her album cover reveal that has all but broken the Internet.
+Nicki Minaj is ready to take over the music game with her new album, Queen, and she’s asking all of her followers to hail the queen with her album cover reveal that has all but broken the internet.

 Billboard Magazine is reporting that Nicki Minaj took to her Instagram to post a very NSFW album cover, which featured her wearing little more than pasties on all the appropriate parts.